a-maier/cres/Readme.md

 This takes a file `IN.HEPMC2` (or several files) in hepmc2 or Les Houches Event format with mixed-weight events and produces a file `OUT.HEPMC2` with a smaller contribution from negative weights.
 The input file can be compressed with bzip2, gzip, zstd, or lz4.
+The input format is detected automatically, the output format can be set with the `--outformat` option and defaults to hepmc2.

 We recommend to set the jet algorithm `JETALGO`, jet radius `JETR`, and minimum jet transverse momentum `JETPT` to the same values that